 History can be cruel to politicians.
 Despite early attempts to stabilize Europe, former British Prime Minister Neville Chamberlain is remembered for one infamous moment: in 1938, he held up an agreement that he and Adolf Hitler had signed, and proudly announced to the British public that he had brought them “peace in our time.”
 Less than a year later, Germany invaded Poland.

-Tomorrow, we will put Chamberlain on trial.
+After the break, we will put Chamberlain on trial.
 The charge is the following:

 The defendant, Neville Chamberlain, is charged with using poor judgement unbecoming a world leader, and failing to prevent war.

 In preparation for this activity, I need you to do the following;

 Read pages 451-456 and create a timeline showing significant events.
 Though you may design the timeline any way you wish (including electronically), you must include at least one specific point per date.